TUM-DSE/research-work-info/registration/README.md

 ## Important guidelines

-- Given that we have a strict time limit to accomplish your research work (6 months for MSc thesis, 4 months for BSc thesis, 1 semester for Guided Research/IDP), please ensure that you clearly understand the problem statement and scope before initiating the registeration process.
+- Given that we have a strict time limit to accomplish your research work (6 months for MSc thesis, four months for BSc thesis, one semester for Guided Research/IDP), please ensure that you clearly understand the problem statement and scope before initiating the registration process.

-- In general, before initiating the registeration process, it is a good practice to closely work with your advisor.
-This would help you to get familiar with the related work, problem statement, and scope of your work.
+- In general, before initiating the registration process, working closely with your advisor is a good practice.
+This would help you get familiar with the related work, problem statement, and scope of your work.
 Please also briefly bootstrap the work by implementing a "strawman" design.
-This will give you a very good idea and confidence going forward.
+This will give you a very good idea and confidence as we advance.